GTFS·X vs. Remix by Via

 What the math looks like

-For an agency paying $30,000/yr for Remix and using it primarily for GTFS authoring with occasional Title VI analyses, the GTFS·X equivalent (Team tier + Hosted) is $2,888/yr.
+For an agency paying $30,000/yr for Remix and using it primarily for GTFS authoring with occasional Title VI analyses, the GTFS·X equivalent (the Planner plan, hosting included) is $2,988/yr.
 Annual savings: ~$27,000, against the staff time to learn a new tool and migrate the feed.
 For most agencies that's a 1–2 week migration window for a roughly 10x annual cost reduction.
 Worth doing if the usage audit supports it.

 For an agency paying $80,000+/yr because Remix is bundled with other Via services, the math depends on what else you're buying — savings on the GTFS side may not justify unbundling.